LibrariesHacked/cilipsw/routes.md

 GIS data allows for quick analysis of distance.

-- The library postcode lottery for example groups areas of the country by distance to a library
+- The library postcode lottery for example assesses areas of the country by distance to a library
-- The England Library visualisation creates catchment areas based upon assiging each area to their nearest library
+- The England Library visualisation creates catchment areas based upon assigning each area to a nearest library

-This is often seen in analysis of locations of libraries, particularly during times of consultations.
+These 'straight line' distances are often used in analysis of locations of libraries, particularly during times of consultations.

-An 'easy' option is to simply plot a radius around each library and ensure the whole authority is with X distance to a library.
+An easy option is to simply plot a radius around each library and ensure the whole authority is with X distance to a library.

 There are problems with this though: